IndrajeetPatil/ggstatsplot/README.md

 for creating graphics with details from statistical tests included in the plots themselves and targeted primarily at behavioral sciences community to provide a one-line code to produce information-rich plots.
-Currently, it supports only the most common types of statisticla tests (**parametric**, **nonparametric**, and **robust** versions of **t-tets/anova**, **correlation**, and **contingency tables** analyses).
+Currently, it supports only the most common types of statistical tests (**parametric**, **nonparametric**, and **robust** versions of **t-tets/anova**, **correlation**, and **contingency tables** analyses).
 Accordingly, it produces limited kinds of plots: **violin plots** (for